Insured-Retirement-Institute/.github/profile/README.md

 ## Get started

-OpenAPI definitions are coming soon and will be able to found on [SwaggerHub](https://swaggerhub.com).
+OpenAPI definitions are coming soon and will be able to be found on [SwaggerHub](https://swaggerhub.com).

 Specifications can be downloaded directly from the [repository](https://github.com/Insured-Retirement-Institute/Producer-Training).